jhudsl/OTTR_Template/README.md

-# ITCR {Course Name}
+# {Course Name}

-This course is a part of an [ITCR training series](https://www.itcrtraining.org/) and was in part created from [this github template](https://github.com/jhudsl/ITCR_Course_Template).
+This course was created from [this github template](https://github.com/jhudsl/DaSL_Course_Template_Bookdown).

 You can see the rendered course material here: {Link to rendered bookdown and/or to the Leanpub.
-Will look something like: https://jhudatascience.org/ITCR_{Course_Name}}
+Will look something like: https://jhudatascience.org/{Course_Name}}

-If you would like to contribute to this course material, take a look at the [getting_started.md](./getting_started.md) to get started and/or contact us on the [ITCR training website](https://www.itcrtraining.org/join-us).
+If you would like to contribute to this course material, take a look at the [getting_started.md](./getting_started.md).

 ## About this course